 - 8-384 MB, unofficially up to 1.5 GB for PowerSurge machines and 768MB for Beige G3s.

 - The "PowerSurge" machines (the 7500-9500 and their follow-ons) used an oddball transitional memory standard, the "fast-page DIMM".
 These were available in sizes up to 128 MB; the 7500 and 8500 had 8 DIMM slots, and the 9500 has 12, making their maximum RAM 1 GB and 1.5 GB, respective — both huge numbers for consumer machines in 1995.

-- The Beige G3s switched from fast-page RAM to the then-new (but far easier to get) PC100 SDRAM.
+- The Beige G3s switched from fast-page RAM to the then-new (but far easier to get) PC66 SDRAM.
 RAM modules must be double-sided or the computer will exhibit memory-related issues like not reporting all the RAM installed or randomly crashing on boot.
+PC100 and PC133 RAM sticks are accepted, but the RAM will only be operated at PC66 speed (66MHz).
 All-in-one and Desktop models require low-profile RAM.
-Also, good luck hunting down three double-sided 512MB modules that work with the system to achieve 1.5GB of RAM, as not all of them work- why the other wiki states that the maximum most people settle with is 768MB of RAM, while Apple themselves states the limit at an extremely conservative 384MB.
+Also, the firmware is programmed to only detect 768MB of RAM and then give up, so adding more than 768MB of RAM is pointless, and even then it's Apple being a bit generous, since Apple advertised the maximum amount of RAM as 384MB.

 - The PowerSurge machines could handle up to 4 MB of Video RAM, using an on-board, Apple-designed frame buffer chip.
 The Beige G3 upgraded to an ATI Rage GPU, which came with 2MB onboard; another 4MB can be added via a SGRAM module.